Home

 This exercise reminds me the main riff of Block Rockin' Beats Theme by Chemical Brothers ;)

-Good guitar picking exercise for developing rhythm
+This guitar picking exercise is good for developing rhythm

 Figure 4